Aarononomous/MCR/README.md

     - highlight certain faces
     - highlight certain obstacles

+1. From a subgraph, need to pass along the labels and positions associated with the nodes
+    - if the subgraph has edges w/o nodes, still need the labels and locations of the induced nodes

 1. When ordering obstacles by property x in some algorithm, can we color them all to show the order?

-1. overlap colors of overlapped obstacles?
-    - or just show the bare_obstacles by default

 1. add tolerance for point comparisons